JoyJazper/UnityModules/README.md

 Description This project is a collection of random modules made in Unity, which can be used to create future project faster.

+The specification of the projects are given in the WDID.txt(What does it do) files inside the respective folders

+if you need any help contact pjk096@gmail.com

 version of unity: 5.6.3p2

 ## Installation